Friday, November 13, 2009

 By October I was working on some stuff about the early days of the Spinward Republic and thinking about how to incorporate what was going on.
 When Saul runs in and tells me to turn on the radio.
 That when I heard beeping of Sputnik and the report that the Russians launched the first satellite.
 I was mad and afraid along with the rest of the country.
 As beloved as the Spinward Republic was, this was real and the Russians were first.
 But inside I also knew that beep was the sound that AGW was going to be saved.

-Spy versus Spy and revival of Adventure Games in the 60s.
+Spy versus Spy and the revival of Adventure Games in the 60s.

-The closest rival to AGW was Jackson Games of Tulsa Oklahoma.
-John Jackson gained noticed by writing for several of AGW's rivals.
+The closest rival to AGW was Jackson Games of Tulsa, Oklahoma.
+John Jackson gained notice by writing for several of AGW's rivals.
 His work pushed the conventions of the space adventure games in new directions.
 Following the strange disappearance of Arc Johnson of Small Box Games.
-Jackson returned to his home in Tulsa Oklahoma and founded Jackson Games.
+Jackson returned to his home in Tulsa, Oklahoma, and founded Jackson Games.
 He developed Spy versus Spy in 1963.
 Capitalizing on cold war tensions and the popularity of spy films and shows.
-Spy versus Spy and its line of scenarios and supplements became the #2 game of the 60's.
+Spy versus Spy and its line of scenarios and supplements became the #2 game of the '60s.

 The triumph of the Hobbit, Adventure Games return to the past and fantasy.

-In 1963, Gary Ganon and Robert Arendt founded Fantasy Adventures, Inc in Great Britain.
-They loved Travelling, Adventure Games, and Tolkien.
-With a desire to enter Tolkein's world.
-Arendt created a thinly disguised version of Middle Earth called the Wilderlands and Ganon created rules for the game.
-The two released Fellowship, Adventures of Fantasy, at the 1964 World Con.
+In 1963, Gary Ganon and Robert Arendt founded Fantasy Adventures, Inc. in Great Britain.
+They loved Travelling, Adventure Games, and Tolkien with a desire to enter Tolkien's world.
+Arendt created a thinly disguised version of Middle-earth called the Wilderlands, and Ganon created rules for the game.
+The two released Fellowship, Adventures of Fantasy, at the 1964 Worldcon.

 The game was a hit.
-Lord of the Rings was beginning it's rise in popularity and people wanted to use Adventure Games to play in Tolkien's world.
-In 1965 Tolkien wrote to Ganon and Ardent praising their work and noting that they seemed to have lost his check in the mail.
-Fantasy Adventures started paying Tolkein a royalty and secured an official license to continue Fellowship.
-Arendt then created a line of "official" Middle Earth expansions along with continuing the Wilderlands.
-By 1967, Fellowship and Fantasy Adventures, Inc were the #2 company behind Travelling and AGW, Jackson Games and Spy Versus Spy remains a solid #3.
+The Lord of the Rings was beginning its rise in popularity, and people wanted to use Adventure Games to play in Tolkien's world.
+In 1965, Tolkien wrote to Ganon and Ardent praising their work and noting that they seemed to have lost his check in the mail.
+Fantasy Adventures started paying Tolkien a royalty and secured an official license to continue Fellowship.
+Arendt then created a line of "official" Middle-earth expansions, along with continuing the Wilderlands.
+By 1967, Fellowship and Fantasy Adventures, Inc. were the #2 company behind Travelling and AGW, Jackson Games, and Spy Versus Spy remained a solid #3.

 The Future of Adventure Games.

-Today, in 1970, Adventure Games still is a strong vital market.
-The recent unpopularity of the Vietnam War appears to having having an effect on sales of Travelling and Spy vs Spy.
-However Fellowship keeps growing in popularity every year.
+Today, in 1970, Adventure Games are still a strong, vital market.
+The recent unpopularity of the Vietnam War appears to be having an effect on sales of Travelling and Spy vs Spy.
+However, Fellowship keeps growing in popularity every year.

-Fantasy Adventures newly established line of Mines and Caverns scenarios are especially popular.
+Fantasy Adventures' newly established line of Mines and Caverns scenarios is especially popular.
 It is rumored that the Third Edition of Fellowship is going to make a Mine crawl the centerpiece scenario rather than the Citadel of Dun Arthanc.

 There are also rumors that Jackson Games is expanding the rules used in Spy vs Spy to the Fantasy Genre.
 The new system is supposedly going to be called GUAG or Generic Universal Adventure Game and involve the use of the different polyhedral dice being used in the wargames industry.